-Here is why this point will matter: Suppose that current AI systems have only a negligible chance of being sentient but that near-future AI systems have a non-negligible chance of being sentient.
+Here is why this point will matter: Suppose that current AI systems have only a negligible chance of being morally significant but that near-future AI systems have a non-negligible chance of being morally significant.
 In this case, we might think that we can have duties to near-future AI systems whether or not we also have duties to current AI systems.
 Suppose, moreover, that in some cases there is a non-negligible chance that these near-future AI systems will exist whether or not we perform these actions and that these actions will cause them to have lives that are worse for them than non-existence.
-In these cases, the idea that we currently have duties to these near-future AI systems follows from a wide range of views about the ethics of risk and uncertainty coupled with a wide range of views about creation ethics, population ethics, and related issues.
+In these cases, the idea that we currently have duties to these near-future AI systems follows from a wide range of views about the ethics of risk and uncertainty coupled with a wide range of views about creation ethics and population ethics.

-Before we explain why we think that AI systems will soon pass this test, we want to anticipate an objection that we expect people to have to our argument.
-The objection is that our argument depends on the idea that the risk of false negatives (that is, the risk of mistakenly treating subjects as objects) is worse than the risk of false positives (that is, the risk of mistakenly treating objects as subjects) in this domain.
+Before we explain why we think that AI systems will soon pass this test, we want to anticipate an objection that people may have to our argument.
+The objection is that our argument appears to depend on the idea that the risk of false negatives (that is, the risk of mistakenly treating subjects as objects) is worse than the risk of false positives (that is, the risk of mistakenly treating objects as subjects) in this domain.
 Yet false positives are a substantial risk in this domain too.
 And when we consider both of these risks holistically, we may find that they cancel each other out either in whole or in part.
 Thus, it would be a bad idea to simply include anyone who might be a moral patient in the moral circle.
 Instead, we need to develop a moderate approach to moral circle inclusion that properly balances the risk of false positives and false negatives.

 To see why this objection has force, consider some of the risks involved with false positives.
 One risk is that insofar as we mistakenly treat objects as subjects, we might end up sacrificing the interests and needs of actual subjects for the sake of the "interests" and "needs" of merely perceived subjects.
 At present, there are many more invertebrates than vertebrates in the world, and in the future, there might be many more digital minds than biological minds.
 If we treat all these beings as moral patients, then we might face difficult tradeoffs between their interests and needs.
-And if we follow the numbers, then we might end up prioritizing invertebrates over vertebrates and digital minds over biological minds all else equal.
-It would be a shame if we made that sacrifice for beings that, in fact, have no sentience or moral standing at all!
+And if we follow the numbers,10 then we might end up prioritizing invertebrates over vertebrates and digital minds over biological minds all else equal.
+It would be a shame if we made that sacrifice for beings that, in fact, have no moral standing at all!

 And in the case of AI, there are additional risks.
-In particular, some experts perceive a tension between AI safety and AI sentience (Birhane & van Dijk, 2020).
-Whereas AI safety is about protecting humans from AI systems, AI sentience is about doing the reverse.
-And we might worry that the policies that we need for AI safety are in tension with the policies that we need for AI sentience.
-For instance, we might think that protecting humans from AI systems requires controlling them more, whereas protecting AI systems from humans requires controlling them less.
-And when we consider the stakes involved in these decisions - many experts see unaligned AI as a global priority alongside pandemics and nuclear war (Center for AI Safety, 2023) - we can see how dangerous it might be for us to give AI systems the benefit of the doubt.
+In particular, some experts perceive a tension between AI ethics and safety and AI welfare and moral standing (Birhane & van Dijk, 2020).
+Whereas the former is about protecting humans and other animals from AI systems, the latter is about doing the reverse.
+And we might worry that these goals are in tension.
+For instance, we might think that protecting humans and other animals from AI systems requires controlling them more, whereas protecting AI systems from humans requires controlling them less.
+And when we consider the stakes involved in these decisions - many experts see the risk of human extinction from AI as a global priority alongside pandemics and nuclear war (Center for AI Safety, 2023) - we can see how dangerous it might be for us to give AI systems the benefit of the doubt.